mv-2112/canonical-openstack-docs/how-to/troubleshooting/inspecting-the-cluster.rst

 This should work from any node in the deployment

-This model contains the application deployments for the MicroK8S (control role), MicroCeph (storage role) and OpenStack Hypervisor (compute role) components of MicroStack.
+This model contains the application deployments for the Canonical K8s (control role), MicroCeph (storage role) and OpenStack Hypervisor (compute role) components of MicroStack.